OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

     * **AWS AMI image**: ``default``
     * **AWS instance type, user bare-metal instances**: ``c5.metal``

 To provision the cluster, click **Finish**.
-OneProvision will begin the provisioning process in the background.
+OneProvision will launch the provisioning process in the background.
 The cluster should appear in the **Provisions** tab:

 .. image:: /images/fireedge_cpi_provision_list2.png
     :align: center